Goebbert plays waiting game at Wrigley

 In the eighth inning, after the sky turned pitch black, Jake walked to the on-deck circle under the bright stadium lights.
 But he got no further.
 Chris Nelson grounded to second base to end the inning, and the Cubs switched to left-handed pitcher James Russell in the ninth.

-So for now the only thing to do is sit, and wait.
+So for now, the only thing to do is wait.